lnicastro/DIF/README.md

      FROM ascc25_mini_htm_6
      WHERE dif_Rect(100,-20,33) and Vmm < 11000;

--- only magnitudes V less than 12 for objects in a preudo-rectangle with sides -- 30, 15 arcmin (along RA, Dec)
+-- only magnitudes V less than 12 for objects in a pseudo-rectangle with sides -- 30, 15 arcmin (along RA, Dec)
   SELECT Bmm/1000 as B, Vmm/1000 as V
      FROM ascc25_mini_htm_6